randomjohn/RJS_site_corp/content/service/service2.md

 ![](images/fortune.png)

-A rigorous predictive modeling approach can illuminate the power &emdash; and the limitations &emdata; of your data in decision making.
+A rigorous predictive modeling approach can illuminate the power &emdash; and the limitations -- of your data in decision making.
 Inform the optimal decision while guarding against overconfidence and bias.

 _Image credit: me! (c) 2017_